mattpe/wbma/docs/w2-login.md

    export {MainContext, MainProvider};
    ```
+3. Complete the TODO
-1. Add MainProvider to App.js so components can access the context
+4. Add MainProvider to App.js so components can access the context
    ```jsx
    ...
     <MainProvider>